sutrolabs/census-docs/destinations/blackhawk.md

 | --------------: | :------------: | :------------: |:-------------:|
 | Submission      |        ✅      | Any Unique Submission ID |      Add      |

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Blackhawk objects and/or behaviors.

 ### Submission Quirks

 | **Advanced Configuration** | **Description**       |